 ✓ Permittee is not authorized to land apply biosolids.
-Septage is hauled to another permitted disposal facility.
+Septage is removed by contract hauler and disposed at another permitted treatment facility.
 If removal and disposal (landfill, land apply, etc.) of septage is needed and that method is not listed in the current permit, the permittee must modify the operating permit to add any septage disposal method to the facility description of the operating permit.
-For time sensitive situations, the permittee may contact the Department to see about approval for a one-time removal and disposal of septage that are not identified in the facility description of the operating permit.
+For time sensitive situations, the permittee may contact the Department to see about approval for a one-time removal and disposal of septage that is not identified in the facility description of the operating permit.